LukasZlocki/OrderFlowStudio/README.md

 ## Installation

-To build project you need:
+To build backend api you need:
 * Install docker desktop
-* Clone repository
+* Clone repository OrderFlowStudio.Api
-* In terminal write: docker compose up
+* In terminal write: docker compose up to build database
+* run backend in VS
+btw,

-Data base will be seeded with basis data and you can play with app.
+Database will be seeded with base data.

+To build frontend app you need:
+* Clone repository OrderFLowStudio.Frontend
+* Run it in VS

 ## Creator